-Master of Science: General Education
+Master of Science in Education: General Education and Master of Science in Education: Literacy

-The scope and sequence of the M.S. in Education programs facilitates completion within a 12 month or a two year time frame.
+The M.S. in Education: General Education and Literacy programscan be completed within 12 months or over a two-year time frame.

 The Master of Science: General Education and the Master of Science: Literacy: Birth through Grade 12 share a common core of graduate level courses.
 The M.S.Ed.
 General Education program offers flexibility for graduate students to select 12 additional credit hours from a variety of professional and content areas.
 The M.S.Ed Literacy (Birth to Grade 12) program is designed for individuals who possess or have recently applied for initial certification in any content area.
-Upon completion of the program and applicable New York State Education Department requirements, students apply on their own for professional certification in their original content area and are institutionally recommended by Elmira College for New York State initial certification in Literacy.
+Upon completion of the program and applicable New York State Education Department requirements, students apply on their own for professional certification in their original content area and are institutionally recommended by Elmira College for New York State initial and professional certification in Literacy: Birth-Grade 6 and Literacy: Grades 5-12.